-Love Sky but fed up with paying too much for your TV subscription?
-Take a look at how to reduce your Sky TV bill by as much as 60% without losing any channels.
-A phone call is all it takes.
+Love Sky but found it’s becoming too expensive?
+Take a look at how cancelling Sky to get a better deal could slash your costs by as much as 60% without losing any channels.
+A phone call (or online chat) is all it takes.
+Oh, and a bit of patience.

-Perhaps you’re like I used to be and you’ve spent years with Sky, sighing every time of the year they send you a price increase and promising yourself you will look at changing your package.
+Perhaps you’re like I used to be, spending years with Sky, sighing every year they send you a price increase and promising yourself you will look at changing your package.

 Let’s be honest, Sky+ is brilliant and they have the best shows but have you ever considered how much you pay and what you actually watch.
 Last year my bill for TV alone stood at £82 every month before discount.

-And which shows did I watch on Sky?
-The Walking Dead and Game of Thrones.
-I watched some football when I got the chance and the kids occasionally watch some of their programmes.
+I tend to watch some of the big shows like The Walking Dead and Game of Thrones.
+I also watched some football when I got the chance and the kids occasionally watch some of their programmes and a few movies.
 But spending close to £1000 a year on TV is quite eye-watering, especially when you consider how many hours you actually use it for.

 You may see all the adverts from Sky which offer you a free TV or a heavily discounted subscription if you’re a new customer.
 But why don’t they offer deals to existing customers?